omergencoglu/natours/README.md

 ## TL;DR

-This is a CSS practice project.
+This is a SCSS practice project.

 ### Show your support